Kaspi City

-City City in Shida Kartli region of Georgia
+City in Shida Kartli region of Georgia

 An unpretentious Shida Kartli town that functions as a regional stop; travelers use Kaspi as a hub to reach Gori and local historic sites, browse the outdoor market for cheeses and charcuterie, and watch the low hills of central Georgia roll by.

-Why Visit Kaspi? #
+Why Visit Kaspi?#

 Kaspi sits in the foothills of eastern Georgia and appeals to travelers interested in off-the-beaten-path Georgian life and nearby historical sites.
 Its proximity to Gori and routes toward Uplistsikhe and the Caucasus foothills makes Kaspi a practical base, while local bakeries serve khachapuri and churchkhela offer sweet regional flavors.
 Small roadside churches and seasonal village festivals showcase traditional music and hospitality, giving a straightforward taste of rural Georgian culture.

-Top Things to Do in Kaspi
+Best Things to Do in Kaspi#

-All Attractions ›- Kaspi Central Market - Lively market selling regional produce, spices, and everyday goods and meat stalls.
+Kaspi Central Market - Lively market selling regional produce, spices, and everyday goods and meat stalls.

-- Central square and monuments - Town square with Soviet-era monuments and meeting places reflecting local history and memory.
+Central square and monuments - Town square with Soviet-era monuments and meeting places reflecting local history and memory.

-- Local eateries serving Georgian fare - Small family restaurants serving regional stews, grilled meats, and traditional breads.
+Local eateries serving Georgian fare - Small family restaurants serving regional stews, grilled meats, and traditional breads.

-- Ksani River gorge viewpoint - Ksani river gorge viewpoint offering quiet picnicking and limestone cliff scenery.
+Ksani River gorge viewpoint - Ksani river gorge viewpoint offering quiet picnicking and limestone cliff scenery.

-- Family wine cellars nearby - Family-run wine cellars nearby offering tastings of regional Georgian qvevri wines.
+Family wine cellars nearby - Family-run wine cellars nearby offering tastings of regional Georgian qvevri wines.

-- Rural market mornings - Early market mornings in surrounding villages selling cheeses, honey, and seasonal produce.
+Rural market mornings - Early market mornings in surrounding villages selling cheeses, honey, and seasonal produce.

-- Gori - Short drive to Gori to visit the Stalin Museum and medieval Gori Fortress.
+Gori - Short drive to Gori to visit the Stalin Museum and medieval Gori Fortress.

-- Uplistsikhe - Ancient rock-hewn town with streets, temples, and panoramic Mtkvari valley views.
+Uplistsikhe - Ancient rock-hewn town with streets, temples, and panoramic Mtkvari valley views.

-Best Time to Visit Kaspi #
+Best Time to Visit Kaspi#

 Kaspi offers warm, dry summers perfect for exploring Shida Kartli, while spring and autumn bring the most comfortable weather for hiking and wine-country visits.
 Winters are cool but not severe.